xamarin/xamarin-windows/README.md

 "C:\Program Files (x86)\MSBuild\14.0\Bin\MSBuild.exe" /p:MonoDevRoot=%cd%\external\mono msbuild\CopyReferenceAssembliesFromMonoDevRoot.proj
 ```

-## Build the msbuild tasks
+## Build the MSBuild tasks

 You should now be able to open the `Xamarin.Windows.sln` solution.
+Build it
-Build it and try running the tests.
+and try running the tests.

 # Usage